Cristina Gutiérrez

 Cristina Gutiérrez Herrero (born 24 July 1991) is a Spanish dentist and rally raid driver.

-She became the first Spanish female car driver to finish the Dakar Rally in 2017.
+Gutiérrez became the first Spanish female car driver to finish the Dakar Rally in 2017.
 In 2021 she was the second woman to win a stage in Dakar Rally history.
 She won the 2024 edition in the T3 category.

-In 2021 she won the FIA World Cup for Cross-Country Rallies in the T3 category, becoming the first-ever female driver to claim it.
+In 2021, Gutiérrez won the FIA World Cup for Cross-Country Rallies in the T3 category, becoming the first-ever female driver to claim it.

 In 2022, Gutiérrez won the Extreme E electric cross-country series alongside Sébastien Loeb for Lewis Hamilton's Team X44, making her the first Spaniard to ever win it.

 Racing career

 Early career

 Gutiérrez debuted in rally raid in 2010 at age eighteen.
 She was overall runner-up at the 2015 Spanish Off-Road Rally Championship.

 Dakar Rally

 Gutiérrez debuted her international rally career in the 2017 Dakar Rally, racing in a modified Mitsubishi Pajero.
 Gutiérrez's first race was a success.
-She finished 44th overall and 6th in the T1.S class, in a race where 27% of class entrants did not manage to complete the course.
+She finished 44th overall and sixth in the T1.S class, in a race where 27% of class entrants did not manage to complete the course.
 This made her the first woman from Spain to ever finish the off-road classic.
-In 2018 she finished second in the T1.S class, again driving a Mitsubishi Montero.
-The Spaniard finished 7th in the T1.2 class in 2019 and 2020, both driving a Mitsubishi Eclipse Cross.
+In 2018, she finished second in the T1.S class, again driving a Mitsubishi Montero.
+The Spaniard finished seventh in the T1.2 class in 2019 and 2020, both driving a Mitsubishi Eclipse Cross.

 In the 2021 Dakar Rally, Gutiérrez competed in the T3.1 lightweight vehicles category on an OT3-01.
 She became only the second woman ever (after Jutta Kleinschmidt in 2005) to win a Dakar stage, however she retired in stage 8.

-In the 2022 Dakar Rally, she was the first Spanish woman to reach the podium of the Dakar Rally, when she and co-driver François Cazalet finished third in the Light Prototype (T3) category driving a Red Bull OT3 prototype.
+In the 2022 Dakar Rally, Gutiérrez was the first Spanish woman to reach the podium of the Dakar Rally, when she and co-driver François Cazalet finished third in the Light Prototype (T3) category driving a Red Bull OT3 prototype.

-In the 2023 Dakar Rally, Gutiérrez finished in 4th position in the T3 category, after having many issues in the first week that prevented her from fighting for the victory.
+In the 2023 Dakar Rally, Gutiérrez finished in fourth position in the T3 category, after having many issues in the first week that prevented her from fighting for the victory.
 Nonetheless, she won the prologue stage and the last stage, being the only woman ever do it so after Jutta Kleinschmidt.

 In the 2024 Dakar Rally, Gutiérrez claimed the win in the Challenger category (formerly known as T3), as she profited from a late issue for leader Mitch Guthrie.
 She became the second woman in history to achieve this feat, following Jutta Kleinschmidt's victory in 2001.
 She is also the first Spanish woman to ever win at the Dakar Rally.